-- Monitor use of Town Gazebo and evaluate opportunities to discourage vandalism there. - 4.4 Recreation Shed -- Designed and built by Town volunteers (date??), the two-part recreation shed has had active use for equipment by the many tennis groups in Town, while the second side is largely an "away" space for odds and ends.
+- Monitor use of Town Gazebo and evaluate opportunities to discourage vandalism there. - 4.4 Recreation Shed -- Designed and built by Town volunteers in 1997, and dedicated as "Ann's Folly" in honor of Ann Briggs in 1998., t The two-part recreation shed has had active use for equipment by the many tennis groups in Town, while the second side is largely an "away" space for odds and ends.
 Shed maintenance requires periodic exterior cleaning and eventual attention for the ramp to the door on the tennis side. - 4.5 Walkway Lighting For decades, the soft lighting along Town walkways has been provided by incandescent bulbs.
 Despite periodic urging by Pepco to convert to less expensive, more intense kinds of light such as sodium or mercury vapor, the Town has held fast and willingly paid the cost of lighting that accommodates the aesthetics of the Town Within a Forest.
 Recent technological advances, however, in modifying kinds and amounts of light continue to work toward providing light sources that could compliment the aesthetics along the walkways of the Town.